swipswaps/CSV-to-XLSX-Converter/README.md

 ### Workflow 1: Extract Data from Images with OCR (NEW!)

-**Use Case:** You have images of receipts, tables, or documents and want to extract structured data
+**Use Case:** You have images of receipts, tables, or documents and want to extract text data

 1. **Navigate to OCR Tab**
    - Click the **"📸 OCR Import"** tab
-   - First time: Click "Setup" to configure your Gemini API key

-2. **Configure API Key (One-Time Setup)**
-   - Get a free API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
-   - Paste it in the configuration section
-   - Click "Save" - your key is stored locally in your browser
+   - Wait a few seconds for OCR engine to initialize (first time only)

-3. **Upload Images**
+2. **Upload Images**
    - Drag and drop images or click to browse
-   - Supports PNG, JPG, HEIC, and other image formats
+   - Supports PNG, JPG, and other image formats
    - Upload multiple images at once for batch processing

-4. **Extract Data**
+3. **Extract Data**
    - Click **"🚀 Extract Data from X File(s)"**
-   - AI processes each image and extracts structured data
+   - Tesseract.js processes each image and extracts text
    - Progress indicators show processing status
    - Success/error icons appear for each file

-5. **Review & Edit**
+4. **Review & Edit**
    - Extracted data automatically populates the XLSX editor
    - Switch to other tabs to see data in different formats
    - Edit, add rows, or delete rows as needed

-6. **Export**
+5. **Export**
    - Download as XLSX, CSV, JSON, or SQL
    - Or preview as Facebook posts

 **Supported Image Types:**
-- **Tables**: Spreadsheets, data grids with headers and rows
+- **Tables**: Automatically detects columns and rows with delimiters (tabs, pipes, commas)
-- **Receipts**: Purchase receipts with merchant, total, date, items
-- **Lists**: Inventory lists, product catalogs, structured text
-- **Notes**: Handwritten or typed notes with title and content
-- **Documents**: Any text-based document for general OCR
+- **Lists**: Extracts numbered or bulleted items
+- **Forms**: Recognizes key-value pairs (Name: John, Date: 2024)
+- **Documents**: General text extraction from any image

+**Tips for Best Results:**
+- Use high-resolution images with clear, readable text
+- Ensure good lighting and contrast
+- Avoid blurry or skewed images
+- For tables, use images with clear column separators

 ### Workflow 2: Edit & Export Template in Multiple Formats